PmasonFF/Zooniverse-data-digging/Line Transcription and ALICE/flatten_and_parse_caesar_extracts_readme.md

                         archaeology_and_folk_life_1962" example 2: "-l archaeo
                         logy_and_folk_life_1961;archaeology_and_folk_life_1962
                         " Note use of semicolon and no spaces.

-  -s WIDTH_TO_LINE_RATIO, --width_to_line_ratio WIDTH_TO_LINE_RATIO
+  -p PAGINATION, --pagination PAGINATION
+                        This parameter is used to adjust the sorting of the consensus text into pages.
+Currently there are three options, the default assumes double pages and places lines beginning 45% of the image width from the left into Page 2, separated from Page 1 lines by two empty lines.
+This option also works fine for single page images where lines all begin at the left margin.
+                        Single page can be forced using a value "single" and a special formatting for Birimingham Museum Trust can be selected using a value "bmt".
+The latter may be useful where the text is in rough columns with multiple segments spread across the page.
+All versions add a horizontal sort for line segments that are nearly at the same vertical position, listing them from left to right for each page. example: "-p single" -s WIDTH_TO_LINE_RATIO, --width_to_line_ratio WIDTH_TO_LINE_RATIO
                         This parameter is used to adjust the clustering of drawn lines to aggregate correlated text.
 This value